ekeshi1/explainability_methods/README.md

 ## How to get up and running

-1.Copy below folder in your google drive root folder: https://drive.google.com/drive/folders/1KZ3gq_-cLDeT0se8GsjbglRqSjtUK2RW?usp=sharing.
+1. Copy below folder in your google drive root folder: https://drive.google.com/drive/folders/1KZ3gq_-cLDeT0se8GsjbglRqSjtUK2RW?usp=sharing.
 It contains the pretrained model and the trashnet dataset.
 You can train the model again if you like.
-2.Run the colab file.
+2. Run the colab file.